-The solid base of the furnace must be in place when the furnace is installed with side return air ducts.
+The solid base of these furnaces must be in place when the furnace is installed with side return air ducts.
 Removal of all or part of the base could cause products of combustion to be circulated into the living space and create potentially hazardous conditions, including carbon monoxide poisoning that could result in personal injury or death.

-For upflow/horizontal installations: The return air ductwork may be connected to any or all of the following: left side return, right side return, or bottom return.
+The return air ductwork may be connected to the left side return, right side, or bottom.
 NOTE: Do not use the back of the furnace for return air.
-Table 2 and 2a, in the front pages of these instructions, contains the airflow data for each furnace model.
+Table 2, in the front pages of these instructions, contains the airflow data for each furnace model.
 Where maximum airflow is 1800 CFM or more, two openings must be used for return air.